web3-guild/streamsplit-Funding/scaffold-eth/README.md

-This application  allows the authors to search for the papers , Patents or the discussion forums and then  delegated the prize funding based on the formula ( % contribution , Quadratic lands etc). this project is influenced  by brilliant article of [Matt stephenson](https://s.mirror.xyz/) regarding new ways of funding the grant providers for the researchers . this application allows two parties (owner as well as )
+This application  allows the authors to search for the papers , Patents or the discussion forums and then  delegated the prize funding based on the formula ( % contribution , Quadratic lands etc). this project is influenced  by brilliant article of [Matt stephenson](https://s.mirror.xyz/) regarding new ways of funding the grant providers for the researchers . this application allows :

+scientist to mint their papers as NFT's and define the associated research ( generally scientists or the group )  whom there has been accreditation , and they can mint their

 # 🏄‍♂️ Quick Start